mihirchronicles/mihirchronicles.github.io/content/notes/on-creative-adventures.md

 Imitate before you shoot for originality.
 Your uniqueness will start emerging over time once you find your voice.

 > Nobody tells this to people who are beginners, I wish someone told me.
 All of us who do creative work, we get into it because we have good taste.
 But there is this gap.
 For the first couple years you make stuff, it’s just not that good.
 It’s trying to be good, it has potential, but it’s not.
 But your taste, the thing that got you into the game, is still killer.
 And your taste is why your work disappoints you.
 A lot of people never get past this phase, they quit.
 Most people I know who do interesting, creative work went through years of this.
 We know our work doesn’t have this special thing that we want it to have.
 We all go through this.
 And if you are just starting out or you are still in this phase, you got to know its normal and the most important thing you can do is do a lot of work.
 Put yourself on a deadline so that every week you will finish one story.
 It is only by going through a volume of work that you will close that gap, and your work will be as good as your ambitions.
 And I took longer to figure out how to do this than anyone I’ve ever met.
 It’s going to take a while.
 It’s normal to take a while.
-You’ve just gotta fight your way through. — Ira Glass
+You’ve just gotta fight your way through. - Ira Glass

 Martin Scorsese wrote about Philip Glass’ influence on him:

 > In the practice of meditating, the most important thing is the practice.
-It doesn't matter how you feel, it doesn't matter how much you succeed or fail—what matters is doing it.
+It doesn't matter how you feel, it doesn't matter how much you succeed or fail-what matters is doing it.
 And I think that's also true of making films, or composing and playing music.
-We keep practicing our art forms so that we can keep coming closer and closer to what beckons us and energizes us, which we can't name—we can only go to it, and only our practice will get us there. — Martin Scorsese
+We keep practicing our art forms so that we can keep coming closer and closer to what beckons us and energizes us, which we can't name-we can only go to it, and only our practice will get us there. - Martin Scorsese

 ## Imposter syndrome